Meir-Moore/calalit-job-assignment/README.md

 - Terraform (version 3.0.0 or later)
 - Azure CLI
 - Azure subscription and credentials
-- Save your state file in azure
+- Save terraform state file in azure

 # Configure names for your resources using PowerShell
  1. ```shell